Least Squares Approximation for a Distributed System: Concluding remarks

 Furthermore, we develop the corresponding shrinkage estimation by using an adaptive Lasso approach.
 The oracle property is theoretically proven.
 A new DBIC measure for distributed variable selection, which only needs to be performed on the master and requires no further communication, is designed.
 We prove the DBIC measure to be selection consistent.
 Finally, numerical studies are conducted with five classical regression examples.
 In addition, a Spark toolbox is developed, which is shown to be computationally efficient both through simulation and in airline data analysis.

 To facilitate future research, we now discuss several interesting topics.
 First, the DLSA method requires the objective function to have continuous second-order derivatives.
 This assumption might be restrictive and cannot be satisfied for certain regression models, e.g., the quantile regression.
 Consequently, the relaxation of this assumption can be investigated, and corresponding distributed algorithms should be designed for such regression models.
 Second, the dimension considered in our framework is finite.
 As a natural extension, one could study the shrinkage estimation properties in high-dimensional settings.
-Finally, the algorithm is designed for independent data.
+Furthermore, as we commented on our pre-feature screening procedure, further post-selection statistical inference should be investigated \citep{berk2013valid,taylor2015statistical,lee2016exact}.
+Third, the algorithm is designed for independent data.
 In practice, dependent data (e.g., time series data and network data) are frequently encountered.
 It is thus interesting to develop corresponding algorithms by considering the dependency structure.
+Lastly, note that the penalty term given in (\ref{aLasso}) can be added to other surrogate loss functions as in \cite{jordan2018communication}.
+Hence the theoretical analysis in Section 3 as a great potential to extend to other methodologies.